FawwadAslam/Python/README.md

 # 🐍 Python Mini Projects by Fawwad

-Welcome to my personal collection of beginner-to-intermediate Python projects!
-This repo documents my hands-on journey through core programming concepts—from playful games to practical utilities—all crafted with logic, creativity, and precision.
+Welcome to my personal collection of beginner to intermediate Python projects!
+This repo documents my hands on journey through core programming concepts, from playful games to practical utilities, all crafted with logic, creativity, and for the love of coding.

 ## 🚀 What's Inside